MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-map-report-report-builder.md

 12. Select **Next**.

 13. On the Choose map visualization page, select **Bubble Map** for a map type that displays markers that vary in size, according to the data.
-Select **Next**.
+Choose **Next**.

 14. On the **Choose the analytical dataset** page, select DataSet1, and choose **Next**.
 This dataset contains both analytical data and spatial data displayed on the new point layer.